Manchester City F.C.: Second golden era: Pep Guardiola years and charges

 The Manchester City team, with mascots, about to face Southampton in the 2022–23 Premier League.
 From left to right on back row: Moonchester, Manuel Akanji, Nathan Aké, Ederson, Rodri, Rúben Dias, Phil Foden, Kevin De Bruyne, João Cancelo, Riyad Mahrez, Bernardo Silva, Erling Haaland, and Moonbeam.

 The 2022–23 season turned out to be the greatest in the club's history, as Manchester City won their third consecutive Premier League title, the FA Cup final against rivals Manchester United, and their maiden Champions League title at the Atatürk Olympic Stadium in Istanbul against Inter Milan, thereby assembling a rare feat – the continental treble.
 The road to the Champions League victory included wins over European giants Bayern Munich, who were defeated 4–1 on aggregate, and Real Madrid, who suffered a 1–5 aggregate loss at the hands of City.
 The following season saw considerably less success for the Blues, as they won the UEFA Super Cup and FIFA Club World Cup for the first time and became the first English men's club to claim four consecutive league titles with another Premier League title.
 City also advanced to the FA Cup final for the second straight year but lost in a rematch to rivals Manchester United.

 The 2024–25 season turned out to expose major flaws in City's aging squad, as the Blues managed to win only the Community Shield in another rematch against United.
-They also advanced to their third consecutive FA Cup final but lost to Crystal Palace.
+They lost that season's FA Cup final to Crystal Palace and finished third in the Premier League.
+In the following season, Manchester City finished runners-up in the Premier League, in which turned out to be Guardiola's final season at the club.

-Manchester City's era of sustained competitive excellence coincided with charges of breaching Financial Fair Play (FFP) regulations.
-In 2020, the Court of Arbitration for Sport (CAS) ruled that sanctions placed on the club by UEFA were not justified, overturning City's two-year European ban.
-In 2023, the Premier League announced its own investigation of the allegations levied against Manchester City, charging the club with 130 breaches of its FFP rules up to the 2017–18 season.
+Manchester City's era of sustained competitive excellence coincided with several charges of breaching Financial Fair Play (FFP) regulations.
+In 2020, the Court of Arbitration for Sport (CAS) overturned a two-year ban from European competition placed on the club by UEFA for violations of FFP.
+In 2023, the Premier League announced it had charged the club with 115 breaches of its FFP rules, from 2009 until 2018, with all the charges running from 2009–10 to 2022–23; they were found guilty on all but one of the charges in 2026, although the club is expected to appeal.